 I am an assistant professor neuropsychology in the Health, Medical and Neuropsychology unit at Leiden University and an affiliate member of the 3TU Centre for Ethics and Technology.
 My interests form a wonderful mixture of neuropsychology, patient participation, rehabilitation, disability studies, neuro-engineering and ethics.
 In NWO-Veni project (2012-2016) I studied the ethical, legal and societal aspects of Brain-Computer Interfaces.
 Ideveloped a method to bring stakeholders of an emerging neurotechnology together in an early stage of tech development to ensure responsible and sensible innovation.
 This method includes technology assessment, value-sensitive design and improvisational theater.

-I am currently a Fellow-In-Residence at the Netherlands Institute for Advanced Study (NIAS) of the Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam (Sept.
-2016 -Jan 2017).
+I was a Fellow-In-Residence at the Netherlands Institute for Advanced Study (NIAS) of the Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam (Sept.
+2016 - Jan 2017).

 From 2010 to 2014 I worked as a postdoc in the Human Media Interaction group of the University of Twente (the Netherlands).
 I had two main activities:

 I worked for the European project future BNCI in which we developed a roadmap for Brain-Computer interfacing for the European Commission.
 The roadmap can be downloaded here .
 In particular, I was responsible for the roadmap on BCIs for entertainment, gaming and art and the development of use scenarios.

 I was the public relations coordinator for the Dutch BrainGain consortium (2007-2013).
 I managed communication within the consortium between scientists and communication outside the consortium to industry, society and patient organisations.